Supervisory Physical Scientist

 Bennet, J.O., P.S.
 Johnson, J.R.
 Key, D.C.
 Pattie, A.H.
 Taylor, 1984.
 Foreseeable effects of nuclear detonations on a local environment: Boulder County, Co.
 Environmental Conservation, 11 (2), 155-165.

-Starkweather, S., V. Walden, T. Uttal, J. Drummond, J. Key, J. Kay, T. Vihma, H. Skov, J. Burkhart, 2013, Advancing Arctic Atmospheric Science through Developing Collaborative, Use-Informed Targets for International Observing Development, Proceedings of the Arctic Observing Summit 2013 (peer-reviewed white papers), Vancouver, Canada, April 30–May 2.
+Starkweather, S., V. Walden, T. Uttal, J. Drummond, J. Key, J. Kay, T. Vihma, H. Skov, J. Burkhart, 2013, Advancing Arctic Atmospheric Science through Developing Collaborative, Use-Informed Targets for International Observing Development, Proceedings of the Arctic Observing Summit 2013, Vancouver, Canada, April 30–May 2.

 Key, J.R., 2011, Observational needs and knowledge gaps for the cryosphere.
 In Snow, Water, Ice, and Permafrost in the Arctic (SWIPA): Climate Change and the Cryosphere, Arctic Monitoring and Assessment Programme, Oslo, Norway, 538 pp, 11-33 - 11-42.